-This might sound a bit silly, but if your friends don’t know what you are trying to achieve, how can they be aware that certain situations might impact your ability to reach the goal?
+If your friends don’t know what you are trying to achieve, how can they be aware that certain situations might impact your ability to reach your goals?

-Not only does informing your friends of your goals reduce any potentially awkward social situations, but it also adds a layer of accountability to your goals and a level of encouragement that can often be a big differentiator between success and failure.
+Informing your friends of your goals will reduce any potentially awkward social situations.
+It also adds a layer of accountability to your goals and a level of encouragement that can often be a big differentiator between success and failure.

 Understanding that 1 bad event does not impact the overall result

 If you are committing to long-term change and ongoing weight loss success, you are consciously deciding that you are turning your lifestyle around.
-1 bad event does not define a lifestyle.
+One bad event does not define a lifestyle.

 Instead of feeling sorry for yourself pick yourself up, get back on track and keep going with your health and fitness goals!